todd-demone/LightBnB/lightBnb-webapp/README.md

 * `sass` contains all of the sass files.
 * `server` contains all of the server side and database code.
   * `server.js` is the entry point to the application.
 This connects the routes to the database.
-  * `apiRoutes.js` and `userRoutes.js` are responsible for any HTTP requests to `/users/something` or `/api/something`.
+  * `routes/api.js` and `routes/user.js` are responsible for any HTTP requests to `/api/something` or `/user/something`. `db/index.js` is required in this file so the routes can be connected to the database.
-  * `json` is a directory that contains a bunch of dummy data in `.json` files.
-  * `database.js` is responsible for all queries to the database.
-It doesn't currently connect to any database, all it does is return data from `.json` files.
+  * `db/index.js` is responsible for communicating with the database including establishing a connection.
+It also exports an object with a `.query` method that is called whenever one of the routes needs to query the database.